Project-MONAI/MONAI/docs/source/highlights.md

 conv_type = Conv[name, dimension]
 add_module('conv1', conv_type(in_channels, out_channels, kernel_size=1, bias=False))
 ```
-And there are already several 1D/2D/3D compatible implementation of networks, such as: UNet, DenseNet, GAN, etc.
+And there are several 1D/2D/3D-compatible implementations of intermediate blocks and generic networks, such as UNet, DenseNet, GAN.

 ## Evaluation
 To run model inferences and evaluate the model quality, MONAI provides reference implementations for the relevant widely-used approaches.
 Currently, several popular evaluation metrics and inference patterns are included: